lvshuiyiqing/instcov-1/doc/InstCovImpl.md

 * `libxml2-dev` (for Linux)
 * `MSVC 2012` or later (for Windows)

+### Easy set up

+We have provided a easy set up script.
+Use `set_up_cmake.sh` in Linux/OS X and `set_up_cmake.bat` in Windows.
+The usage is:

+    <path-to-set-up-cmake> <x86|x64> <static|dynamic> <llvm-root-dir>

+Argument `<x86|x64>` specifies compiling 32-bit or 64-bit executables.
+Argument `<static|dynamic>` specifies linking with static or dynamic runtime library (must be `dynamic` for OS X).
+Argument `<llvm-root-dir>` specifies the root directory of llvm.

+For Windows, you can call the script with only the 1st argument.
+The environmental variables will be set, and the makefiles won't be generated.
+This is quite convenient since you have to set up the variables each time you open a new command line window before building.

 ### Setting up your build environment

 You need to unpack `llvm` and `clang`, and put `clang` into `llvm/tools`.